 People don’t have houses

 Massively overcrowded backyards.
 And people living in shacks as far as the eye can see.
 It is overcrowding, more than anything else, that drives people to occupy land in order to erect shacks.
-People voluntarily move onto land which initially has no services no water, no sewage system, of course no electricity – and build shacks there.
+People voluntarily move onto land that initially had no services – no water, no sewage system, and of course no electricity – and build shacks there.
 What more evidence is needed of the dire state in which people have been and are living?
 And in this situation, not everybody is affected equally.
-The housing crisis, makes women even more vulnerable to violence and abuse.
+The housing crisis makes women even more vulnerable to violence and abuse.
 They cannot leave abusive relationships because they have nowhere else to live.
-Shacks without services force them to place themselves in insecure situations when they must relieve themselves, and without decent housing the burden of care increases tremendously.
+Shacks without services force them to place themselves in insecure situations when they must relieve themselves, and without decent housing, the burden of care increases tremendously.
 They fetch water and firewood to cook, and they look after children who become sick because of the dire conditions under which they live.

 The government says it’s failing